About Us / Team

 During the academic year the ACP undertakes a travelling presentation roadshow involving ACP personnel, industry speakers and role models which spreads relevant and up-to-date industry information directly to pupils from all backgrounds.
 The first presentations took place in Autumn 2021 and are updated constantly with industry news as the presentations roll across the UK year by year.
 Attendance at these presentations is at the discretion of the schools and colleges involved.

 Currently the ACP supplies careers advice digitally to 570 schools across all regions of the UK, advice that is updated and provided directly every three months to secondary school/college head teachers and careers advisors.
+Additionally, it is intended to introduce an interactive careers portal to our website as 2024 progresses.

 The follow-on Network was launched at the Farnborough International Airshow 2022 and is open to all young people who have attended an ACP presentation, their schools, colleges and employers, plus all individuals and organisations supporting the ACP.
 The aim is to assist these young people enter, and then progress, their careers in aerospace and aviation.
 Membership of the Network, like all the other elements of the ACP, is free to the young people involved.
+Two trial events were undertaken most successfully in 2023 and now a comprehensive survey of schools on the one hand, and supporting companies on the other, is underway to ascertain how best the Network can assist our beneficiaries – the young people involved – as the ACP continues to progress through the 2020’s and beyond.

 The Board of Trustees is responsible for setting the policies, and overseeing the strategic planning and operation of the Schools’ Aerospace Careers Programme Charity, thereby ensuring that all decisions are taken in the best interests of the beneficiaries.